 Dr. Xie has 40 years of clinical, teaching, and research experience in veterinary acupuncture and TCVM.
 He has trained over 10,000 veterinarians to practice TCVM worldwide.
 Dr. Xie’s education includes advanced training in veterinary medicine, veterinary acupuncture, and human acupuncture.
 Dr. Xie has authored 20 books and over 100 peer-reviewed papers.
 His textbooks, including Xie’s Veterinary Herbology, Xie’s Veterinary Acupuncture, and Traditional Chinese Veterinary Medicine-Fundamental Principles, have been used for TCVM training programs around the world.
 Dr. Xie continues to teach and develop educational courses and programs at Chi University, serves as a full clinical professor at the University of Florida’s College of Veterinary Medicine, and is an honorary professor at China Agricultural University, South China Agricultural University, and China Southwest University.Read more

 Terri Rosado graduated from UC Davis School of Veterinary Medicine in 2005 and completed a rotating small animal internship at UF College of Veterinary Medicine in 2006.
 She earned her certification in acupuncture from Chi in 2008 and has been practicing integrative medicine since.
 She has been a lab instructor at Chi since 2010.
 Dr. Rosado received her certification in veterinary rehabilitation therapy from the Canine Rehabilitation Institute in 2013.
-Dr. Rosado is currently enrolled in the TCVM Masters Program at Chi and is certified in Tui-na and Food Therapy.
-She owns an integrative clinic in Flagler Beach, FL and is the medical director at Chi Animal Hospital.
-She loves to teach, opening her doors to students of Chi and UF for externships, and welcoming volunteers to learn what small animal veterinary practice is about.
+Dr. Rosado is currently enrolled in the TCVM Masters Program at Chi and is certified in all branches of Traditional Chinese Veterinary Medicine.
+She is an Assistant Professor at Chi University and the medical director of Chi Animal Hospital.
+She loves to teach, opening her doors to students of Chi and veterinary schools via externships, and welcoming volunteers to learn what small animal veterinary practice is about.

 DVM, CVA, ACVN, ACVSMR